 2. Enabling WordPress Debug Mode to Report Errors

 An easier way to identify the plugin causing problems or a theme is to enable error reporting in wp-config.
 Just like how PHP error reporting is enabled in a server, in WordPress there is a debug function to help you see the errors causing WordPress white screen of death.

-Open wp-config.php file and look for the following line of code;define('WP_DEBUG', false);
+Open the wp-config.php file and look for the following line of code;

 This is a Boolean argument and needs to be changed to TRUE, to switch it on.
-If your wp-config.php does not have this lines of code at the bottom (Note the FALSE is changed to TRUE).error_reporting(E_ALL);
+If your wp-config.php does not have these lines of code at the bottom (Note the FALSE is changed to TRUE).

 After updating the wp-config.php file you should now refresh your site and will see the errors

-To illustrate WordPress white screen of death, I have created a small deliberate error in the functions.php of twenty sixteen theme that automatically resulted to white screen of death.
+To illustrate WordPress white screen of death, I have created a small deliberate error in the functions.php of twenty sixteen themes that automatically resulted in a white screen of death.